Grandad Was Very Unwell

 Mr and Mrs Moore

 On 29 March 1973, Mrs Moore, a friend of Mrs Davis died.
 Her husband died four days previously.
 Their joint funeral was on 2 April 1973 at Drayton Parish Church.
-I have not yet established more details of who they were.
+Based on death and marriage records, it seems that he was Charles Edward Moore and she was Lily May Moore.
+They lived at 81 Drayton High Road.
 On 3 May 1973, grandma and Mrs Davis found £1,973 at the home of Mr Moore.
 Grandma phoned the solicitor to find out who the Executor was.
 The solicitor sent someone to collect the money.

 On 24 June 1973, Mrs Crabb died as a result of two strokes aged 76.
 Her name was Hilda Crabb and she had been born on 2 February 1897.